yeonjuan/html-eslint/docs/rules/prefer-https.md

 This rule enforces to use `HTTPS` for embedded resources (image, media, style sheet and script).

+## Why?

+Using `HTTPS` instead of `HTTP` provides several advantages:

+- Security: `HTTPS` encrypts data, protecting it from being intercepted or tampered with during transmission.
+- SEO: Search engines prefer `HTTPS` websites, which can improve your site's ranking.
+- User Trust: Visitors feel safer browsing a website that uses `HTTPS`.

 ## How to use

 ```js,.eslintrc.js